OpenTie: Open-vocabulary Sequential Rebar Tying System: SYSTEM DESIGN

 \section{SYSTEM DESIGN}

-The proposed OpenTie is aimed at a sequential rebar tying by using a robotic arm and this section details the hardware design as well as the software framework.
-Additionally, a YOLO-based tying pipeline (YOLOTie) is also implemented as control experimental group.
+The proposed OpenTie is aimed at a training-free, sequential rebar tying by using the necessary tools like robotic arm and sensor.
+In our frame, we conducted real-world experiments by using the UR5e robotic arm and AI stereo binocular camera.
+This section details the hardware design as well as the software framework.

+Additionally, a YOLO-based tying pipeline (YOLOTie) is also implemented as a control experimental group, based on the collection of a large amount of data for training.